unitbrno/web-rolling-pandas/README.md

 - Visualize the results in the timeline
 - Social media integration
     - share route in facebook?
-- default starting point from users location
+- Default starting point from users location
-    - from phone gps
+    - From phone gps

 # Backend